Filling random cycles: Introduction

 \subsection{Acknowledgements}

 I would like to thank Matthew Kahle and Robert Young for a large number of helpful discussions over a span of three years.
 Yevgeny Liokumovich provided a crucial reference; Shmuel Weinberger asked a question which inspired Theorem \ref{knot} and gave other helpful comments.
+Finally, I would like to thank both Robert Young and the anonymous referee for calling out a great deal of sloppy and lazy writing in the initial draft.
 I was partially supported by NSF individual grant DMS-2001042.